Comerica Park Seating – Two Helpful Tips

 The Kaline’s Corner section is behind the right field foul pole, which can be slightly annoying in some seats, but they are also among the cheapest seats in the ballpark, and with the seats facing home plate, they’re a better deal than the outfield box section 112 next to them, which is angled more towards the outfield.

-Kaline’s Corner is also close to the New Amsterdam 416 Bar, the Blue Light Jungle and other party areas, including those outfield beer kiosks that sell $5 beers, a bargain at ballgames these days.
+Kaline’s Corner is also close to the New Amsterdam 416 Bar, the Miller Lite Pitcher’s Pub and other party areas, including those outfield beer kiosks that sell $5 beers, a bargain at ballgames these days.

 The Tigers even sell season tickets to this section for under $1,000 for a full season plan; and they actually do sell out the first few rows.
 For individual games you won’t get the better Kaline seats from the Tigers website, but you can often get them through StubHub or eBay for a good price.